 Living in Esbjerg we advise you to visit the Newcomer Service, where you are able to make all required registrations upon arrival and receive advice on life in Denmark and Esbjerg.
 You can also follow the Welcome Meeting at AAU online.
 Register and receive information on how to participate in the meeting online.

 Join the monthly Welcome Meeting arranged by International Staff Office (Aalborg University) upon arrival to Denmark.
-Furthermore we advise you to visit The International House North Denmark, where you will find lots of events and activities for newcomers.
-Furthermore you are able to attend courses (free of charge) in job search, how to start up your own business, join a network group etc. You are also able to seek advise on life in Denmark
+We also advise you to visit The International House North Denmark, where you will find lots of events and activities for newcomers.
+Furthermore, you are able to attend courses (free of charge) in job search, how to start up your own business, join a network group, etc. You are also able to seek advise on life in Denmark.

 Please remember that you are also very welcome to seek advice at International Staff Office.
 If you have any questions, please do not hesitate to contact us.

 Further information on life in denmark

 We recommend that you download the free app "Move to DK" as it contains lots of relevant information on life in Denmark, what you need to do upon arrival etc.

 Closed due to Summer holiday from 13 July until and including 2 August